nullibrew/forgeops/config/am/README.md

 ```

 You need to `skaffold run` the AM deployment.
 If you use `skaffold dev` you will
 see an endless loop of AM writing changes to openam/, and skaffold triggering a redeploy.
-Using `run` will avoid the looping.
+Using `run` will avoid the loop:

 ```bash
 skaffold run
 # When you are finished, delete the deployment using:
 skaffold delete
 ```